Packaging - Definition, Importance, Types & Example

 What is Packaging?

-Packaging is a mechanism to safeguard finished goods by wrapping them in a protective material.
-Product packaging is an essential step in inventory management & supply chain for increasing shelf life by protecting goods from damage.
+Packaging is a mechanism to safeguard finished goods by covering them in a protective material to enable its availability at different points of sale and display important information about the product at the same time like weight, volume, brand name, labels etc. Product packaging is an essential step in inventory management & supply chain for increasing shelf life by protecting goods from damage.
 Depending upon the type of products, distribution time, geography, logistics etc. the packaging type is decided.

 Importance of Packaging